saltyorg/docs/docs/reference/rclone-manual.md

 ## New Rclone Setup

-1. Verify that the Shared Drive permissions are correct on your Googleaccount:
+1. Verify that the Shared Drive permissions are correct on your Google account:

     [Instructions here](google-account-perms.md)